 What do you do when your furry companion receives a cancer diagnosis?
 The trick is to catch the disease early when it’s the most treatable.
 When you bring your dog to Village Vet of Urbana for a cancer screening, we can help you spot the signs of disease, provide an accurate diagnosis, and begin effective treatment immediately to help prolong the life of your four-legged friend.

-If you think your dog is showing signs of cancer, schedule an appointment at Village Vet of Urbana right away.
+If you think your dog is showing signs of cancer, schedule an appointment with our experienced veterinarians at Village Vet of Urbana right away.

 Signs of Dog Cancer

 How to Know if Your Dog Might Have Cancer